Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 A Domain Architect or equivalent may own or facilitate decisions such as:

-- Domain-wide integration patterns
+- Domain integration patterns
-- Shared services within the domain
-- Domain data ownership
+- Shared services and data ownership
 - Domain target architecture
-- Retirement of duplicated applications
 - Cross-product dependencies
-- Domain-specific technology standards
-- Architectural exceptions affecting multiple products
+- Domain standards and exceptions

 These decisions are broader than one product but may not require enterprise-wide governance.